CHENFENG1020/scaffold_hopping_whales/README.md

 Then just wait for the program to finish running.
 The program will generate results in the output folder.

-if your systems has display, you can also run the script as follow:
+if your systems has display, you can also run the script as follow:<div>
 ``
 python run_with_display.py
 ``